 Circular Economy, Sustainable Packaging/Plastics, and Chemicals of Concern: Jamie Pero Parker

-Jamie Pero Parker is the sustainability lead at RTI Innovation Advisors, an innovation consultancy housed within RTI.
-She has 15 years of experience advising many of the world’s leading companies on circular plastics, sustainable packaging, green chemistry, the emerging circular economy, and chemicals of concern such as PFAS or halogenated flame retardants.
-Dr. Pero Parker is a sought-after speaker and writer, and has written about how sustainability changes the innovation process.
-She also collaborates with various consortiums in the sustainability space.
-Dr. Pero Parker holds a Ph.D. in analytical chemistry from the University of North Carolina at Chapel Hill.
+Jamie Pero Parker is a senior advisor with RTI Innovation Advisors, an innovation consultancy housed within RTI.
+She has 15 years of experience advising many of the world’s leading companies on circular plasticssustainable packaging, the emerging and chemicals such as PFAS and halogenated flame retardants.
+Dr. Pero Parker is a sought-after speaker and writer and holds a Ph.D. in analytical chemistry from the University of North Carolina at Chapel Hill.

 Learn More about Circular Economy, Sustainable Packaging/Plastics, and Chemicals of Concern: Jamie Pero Parker